 4.1 Apply negotiation and communication techniques to resolve a tenancy dispute between a landlord and a tenant in accordance with the Residential Tenancies Act 1986.

-Range negotiation and communication techniques may include but are not limited to – active listening, clarifying, summarising, demonstrating cultural sensitivity.
+Range negotiation and communication techniques may include but are not limited to – active listening, clarifying, summarising, demonstrating cultural sensitivity, resolving disputes by way of mutual agreement, persuasion, FastTrack Resolution.

 4.2 Document a dispute resolution in accordance with the Residential Tenancies Act 1986.